SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

-* Water Fill Colour & Speed: The rising fill can be recoloured to match your brand or theme — from icy blue to glowing neon — by changing the ```background-color``` in .```water-button::after```.
-The transition speed of the fill effect can be adjusted using the ```transition: height``` property in both ```.water-button::after``` (on hover) and ```.water-button:not(:hover)::after``` (on exit), depending on whether you want a serene soak or a sudden splash.
+* Water Fill Colour & Speed: The rising fill can be recoloured to match a brand or theme — from icy blue to glowing neon — by changing the ```background-color``` in .```water-button::after```.
+The transition speed of the fill effect can be adjusted using the ```transition: height``` property in both ```.water-button::after``` (on hover) and ```.water-button:not(:hover)::after``` (on exit), depending on whether a serene soak or a sudden splash is to be established.
 * Droplet Frequency & Size: The frequency of droplet creation can be modified by adjusting the interval timing in the ```setInterval()``` function inside the JavaScript (```mouseover``` event), which controls how often droplets appear.
 The droplet size range is controlled via the ```Math.random() * 5 + 10``` calculation — changing this affects whether droplets appear small like mist or large like heavy raindrops.
-This lets you set the mood: a light drizzle, a steady stream, or a single droplet at a time.
+This lets the mood be set: a light drizzle, a steady stream, or a single droplet at a time.
 * Maximum Fill Height: The height at which droplets stop appearing can be customised by adjusting the ```maxDropletHeight = buttonHeight * 0.75``` value in JavaScript.
 A lower multiplier (e.g. ```0.5```) creates a subtle, partially-filled look, while a higher one (e.g. ```0.9```) gives the illusion of near-total submersion in liquid.
 * Droplet Style & Orientation: Each droplet's visual character can be modified through CSS.
 Change the ```background-color``` in ```.droplet``` to affect tone, and adjust ```opacity``` for translucency.
 The ```transform: rotate(45deg)``` defines the droplet’s orientation — altering this can shift the feel from stylised to natural.
-Additionally, the droplet's ```border-radius``` (e.g. ```border-bottom-left-radius```, ```border-top-right-radius```) controls its shape and softness, allowing you to move from crisp droplets to smooth, organic rivulets.
+Additionally, the droplet's ```border-radius``` (e.g. ```border-bottom-left-radius```, ```border-top-right-radius```) controls its shape and softness, allowing the movement from crisp droplets to smooth, organic rivulets.

 The Water Button offers a visually calming and tactile experience that evokes the movement and tranquillity of water.
-With a gentle rising fill and falling droplets that dance across its surface, it brings organic motion to your interface.
+With a gentle rising fill and falling droplets that dance across its surface, it brings organic motion to an interface.
 Ideal for nature-inspired designs, wellness brands, or anything that calls for a refreshing, immersive touch — and with robust customisation, it’s as adaptable as water itself.